Skipper Adam Murray was appointed as caretaker manger on Friday 21 November 2014, following the departure of previous manager Paul Cox.

-Cooper, a former England youth international who played in the same team as Michael Owen, was promoted to assistant-manager during his time alongside our current boss, Paul Cox, at Coronation Park.
+Cooper, a former England youth international who played in the same team as Michael Owen, was promoted to assistant-manager during his time alongside our former boss, Paul Cox, at Coronation Park.

 During his playing days, Cooper was a tough-tackling and tenacious central midfielder, who graduated from Nottingham Forest's academy and went on to make 100 appearances for York City.

 After leaving the Minstermen in June 2004, Cooper had a short spell at Alfreton Town, before he chose to join local rivals Eastwood Town midway through the 2005/06 campaign.

 The 34-year-old went on to enjoy glittering success at Coronation Park.
 Cooper was a key figure as the Badgers soared up the non-league pyramid to reach the Conference North.
 He was appointed assistant-manager at Coronation Park in 2010.

 Micky Moore returned to One Call Stadium in the capacity of First Team Coach in November 2013, following a spell as assistant-boss at Nuneaton Town.

 The 40-year-old, who served as assistant-manager during his first spell with us in the 2011/12 campaign, boasts a wealth of experience, knowledge and contacts within the professional game.

 Moore boasts managerial experience with Stratford Town and Solihull Moors – whom he led to their most successful ever season in 2010/11.